Karmir Shuka: Economy and culture

 The population is mainly engaged in agriculture and animal husbandry.
 As of 2015, the village has a municipal building, a house of culture, a secondary school, a kindergarten, eight shops, and a medical centre.
 The community of Karmir Shuka includes the village of Skhtorashen.

 Demographics

 The village had 926 inhabitants in 2005, and 1,113 inhabitants in 2015.

-As of November 2025, 51 Azerbaijani families, totaling 199 individuals, have been resettled in the village by Azerbaijan.
+As of December 2025, 85 Azerbaijani families, totaling 344 individuals, have been resettled in Girmizi Bazar by Azerbaijan.